CGM-Team/CGM-Team.github.io/README.md

-# NON-INVASIVE CONTINUOUS GLUCOSE MONITORING
+# Blood Sugar Estimation Using Biosignals

 ## Overview
-Welcome to Non-Invasive Continuous Gllucose Monitoring!
+Welcome to Blood Sugar Estimation Using Biosignals!
 This README provides an overview of our organization, its purpose, structure, and guidelines for contributing.

 ## About Us
-Our Organisation was setup with the vision to measure body glucose level wihtout any blood but using body signals emitted by it.
+Diabetes is a chronic illness that affects millions of people worldwide and requires regular monitoring of a patient’s blood glucose level.
+Currently, blood glucose is monitored by a minimally invasive process where a small droplet of blood is extracted and passed to a glucometer—however, this process is uncomfortable for the patient.
+In this project, a noninvasive technique is investigated for the quantitative estimation of glucose levels in the blood based on Photoplethysmography (PPG) signal, Galvanic Skin Response (GSR), and other Biosignals.

 ## Table of Contents
 1. [Mission and Vision](#mission-and-vision)